oppia/oppia-web-developer-docs/Debug-end-to-end-tests.md

 5. Try and reproduce the error locally.
 If you succeed, you can use your local debugger to investigate.

-## Find the version of the failing test suite to debug
+## How to debug the two versions of the end to end tests

 Currently, we have two versions of E2E test suites present, Protractor and WebDriverIO, so it's important to first find out which framework the failing test suite is written in.
 The [webdriverio migration tracker](https://docs.google.com/spreadsheets/d/1Mj-llYXMURtis54vpL2VL7BwgRiFIZ1nIFtK3fY3Se4/edit?usp=sharing) contains the information about which suite is present in which framework (see "Suites migrated to WebdriverIO" and "Suites still in Protractor").